fakhraldin/mesa-git-radv-patched-25659/README.md

 This is a compiled version of mesa-git radv with an applied patch from merge request 25659.
 This is to resolve mesh shader issues in certain affected applications.

 Currently that fix request has not been merged yet.
-After inital tests though that MR seems to resolve the issue for a couple of users at the cost of possible performance loss.
+After initial tests though that MR seems to resolve the issue for a couple of users at the cost of possible performance loss.

 Linux users who want to test the patched driver nevertheless, but don't want to mess with